SmartThingsCommunity/SmartThingsPublic/devicetypes/BrettSheleski/tasmota.src/readme.md

 ### Tasmota
 This is device handler is required for all module types.
 This device handler determines your Tasmota-device's module and spawns child SmartThings devices accordingly.

+For Sonoff RF Bride modules, sixteen Button child devices will be created.

+### Tasmota-Power
+This device handler is used to define the devices that get spawned for switch-like devices.
+It is used for the following device types (possibly/probably more):

 For Sonoff Basic modules, a single Switch child devices will be created.

 For Sonoff Dual modules, two Switch child devices will be created.

 For Sonoff 4ch modules, four Switch child devices will be created

-For Sonoff RF Bride modules, sixteen Button child devices will be created.
+### Tasmota-RF-Bridge Button
+This device handler is used to define the deives that get spawned for the Sonoff RF Bridge device.
+Each instance of this device handler corresponds to one of the 16 commands that can be captured/sent by the Sonoff RF Bridge.

 ### Example installation for Sonoff Basic
 In addition to the Tasmota device handler, the Tasmota-Power device handler will also need to be installed.